imliuyzh/lfs101x-notes/chapter7.md

 Through the command shell, we can redirect the three standard file streams so that we can get input from either a file or another command, and we can write output and errors to files or use them to provide input for subsequent commands.

-If we have a program called do_something that reads from stdin and writes to stdout and stderr, we can change its input source by using the less-than sign (<) followed by the name of the file to be consumed for input data: `$ do_something < input-file`.
-If you want to send the output to a file, use the greater-than sign (>) as in: `$ do_something > output-file`.
+If we have a program called do_something that reads from stdin and writes to stdout and stderr, we can change its input source by using the less-than sign (`<`) followed by the name of the file to be consumed for input data: `$ do_something < input-file`.
+If you want to send the output to a file, use the greater-than sign (`>`) as in: `$ do_something > output-file`.
 In fact, you can do both at the same time as in: `$ do_something < input-file > output-file`.

 Because stderr is not the same as stdout, error messages will still be seen on the terminal windows in the above example.
-If you want to redirect stderr to a separate file, you use stderr’s file descriptor number (2), the greater-than sign (>), followed by the name of the file you want to receive everything the running command writes to stderr: `$ do_something 2> error-file`.
-Note that a special shorthand notation can send anything written to file descriptor 2 (stderr) to the same place as file descriptor 1 (stdout): 2>&1: `$ do_something > all-output-file 2>&1`.
+If you want to redirect stderr to a separate file, you use stderr's file descriptor number (2), the greater-than sign (`>`), followed by the name of the file you want to receive everything the running command writes to stderr: `$ do_something 2> error-file`.
+Note that a special shorthand notation can send anything written to file descriptor 2 (stderr) to the same place as file descriptor 1 (stdout): `$ do_something > all-output-file 2>&1`.

 bash permits an easier syntax for the above: `$ do_something >& all-output-file`.